What is FA?

 No Longer Just a Childhood Disease

 Decades ago, children with FA, often diagnosed with bone marrow failure or acute myeloid leukemia (AML), rarely survived to adulthood.
-Thanks to research, there is now a growing population of adults living with FA because of advancements in stem cell transplants, the only current curative option for treating the hematologic (blood) issues of FA.
-In fact, there are now more adults living with FA than children, reflecting an emerging population of adults that was not present even just a decade ago.
+There is now a growing population of adults living with FA because of research that resulted in advancements in cell transplants, the only current curative option for treating the hematologic (blood) issues of FA.
+In fact, in our network there are now more adults living with FA than children, reflecting an emerging population of adults that was not present even just a decade ago.

 FA is typically diagnosed before children are 12 years old, but in some cases, no symptoms are present until adulthood.
 People with FA are usually smaller than average.
 They may feel extreme fatigue and have frequent infections.
 Nosebleeds or easy bruising may be a first sign of the disease.
 Blood tests may reveal a low white cell, red cell or platelet count or other abnormalities.
 Sometimes myelodysplasia, AML, or squamous cell carcinoma in a young adult is the first sign of FA.